 General Application Steps

-1. Gather Documentation: Collect all necessary financial documents (bank statements, tax returns, investment portfolios), medical records, proof of age, residency, and military service (if applicable).
+- Gather Documentation: Collect all necessary financial documents (bank statements, tax returns, investment portfolios), medical records, proof of age, residency, and military service (if applicable).
+When Dorothy and I moved from Columbus to Sarasota, the sheer volume of documentation we had to sort through was immense, even for a simple move.

-3. Complete Applications Accurately: Fill out all forms thoroughly and accurately.
+- Complete Applications Accurately: Fill out all forms thoroughly and accurately.
 Mistakes or omissions can cause delays.
+Double-check everything.

-5. Follow Up: Stay in touch with the program administrators to check the status of your application.
+- Follow Up: Stay in touch with the program administrators to check the status of your application.
 Respond promptly to any requests for additional information.
+Keep a log of who you spoke to and when.

 Where to Find Help